nilskch/monkeylang/README.md

 $ monkey run main.mky
 ```

 ## Resources
+I used the following resources for this project:
 - The book "[Writing An Interpreter In Go](https://interpreterbook.com/)" by [Thorsten Ball](https://github.com/mrnugget)
 - The sequel "[Writing A Compiler In Go](https://compilerbook.com/)" by [Thorsten Ball](https://github.com/mrnugget)
 - THE Rust book "[The Rust Programming Language](https://doc.rust-lang.org/book/)"